 The human skeleton is an interesting and complex structure.
-It's not simply a scaffolding for our body or just a structure that enables us to move.
+It's more than just a scaffolding for our body or a structure that enables us to move.
 The bones that make up the skeleton are made of living tissue that has vital functions.

-In addition to supporting the body and allowing it to move, the skeleton protects organs, makes the blood cells and stores fat and minerals.
+In addition to supporting the body and allowing it to move, the skeleton protects organs, makes blood cells, and stores fat and minerals.
 Bones release minerals into the bloodstream and absorb them from the blood as needed.
-In addition, researchers are discovering that the skeleton makes chemicals that trigger effects not only in bones but also in other parts of the body.
+In addition, researchers are discovering that the skeleton makes chemicals that trigger effects not only in the bones but also in other parts of the body.

-There are two divisions of the skeleton - the axial skeleton and the appendicular skeleton.
-The axial skeleton is located in the midline of the body and is composed of the skull, the vertebral column or backbone, the sternum or breast bone and the ribs.
-It also includes smaller bones which aren't connected to the rest of the axial skeleton.
-These are the hyoid bone at the back of the throat and the ossicles in the middle ears.
+The skeleton consists of two divisions—the axial skeleton and the appendicular one.
+The axial skeleton is located in the midline of the body and is composed of the skull, the vertebral column or backbone, the sternum or breast bone, and the ribs.
+It also includes smaller bones that aren't connected to the rest of the skeleton.
+These include the hyoid bone in the neck and the ossicles in the middle ears.

 - The skull is made of the cranium and the facial bones.

-- Some of the facial bones contain a space called a sinus which is filled with air and has a lining that produces mucus.
+- Some of the facial bones contain a space called a sinus that is filled with air and has a lining that produces mucus.

 - Sinuses are connected to the nose via tubes called ducts.

-- The vertebral column is made of seven cervical vertebrae in the neck, twelve thoracic vertebrae in the upper back, five lumbar vertebrae in the lower back, five fused vertebrae in the sacrum at the back of the pelvis and three to five fused vertebrae in the coccyx, or tailbone.
+- The vertebral column is made of seven cervical vertebrae in the neck, twelve thoracic ones in the upper back, five lumbar ones in the lower back, five fused vertebrae in the sacrum at the back of the pelvis, and three to five fused vertebrae in the coccyx or tail bone.